hyperledger-archives/sawtooth-core/source/tutorial.rst

    //mkt> account reg --name /market/account
    //mkt> holding reg --name /market/holding/token --count 1 --account /market/account --asset //marketplace/asset/token

+The special token asset is useful for bootstrapping purposes.
+Tokens are non-consumable, in that they are never deducted from a holding even when exchanged for another asset.
+The /market/holding/token as defined has 1 token, but since it will never be deducted during an exchange, it really has an infinite number of tokens in practice.
+We use it below to create an inital one-time offer of USD to new participants (an offer which Bob and Alice will accept later).

 Now let's add the currency asset type and USD asset.
 Note the count of USD below is a fixed amount.
 By default, asset types are restricted and only the creator of the asset type can create assets of that type; so here, USD can only